chemacabeza/my-github-projects/AI-related/courses/Flux_Step_by_Step/docs/Section-4.md

 Give each image a very descriptive name of what is in the image itself.

-It's recommended to use **between 25 to 35 images** to train you LoRA.
+It's recommended to use **between 25 to 35 images** to train your LoRA.

 When you have this folder with the images within you just need to create a ZIP file.